El Niño–Southern Oscillation: Three phases of sea surface temperature

 The El Niño–Southern Oscillation is a single climate phenomenon that quasi-periodically fluctuates between three phases: Neutral, La Niña or El Niño.
-La Niña and El Niño are opposite phases which require certain changes to take place in both the ocean and the atmosphere before an event is declared.
+La Niña and El Niño are opposite phases, which require certain changes to take place in both the ocean and the atmosphere before an event is declared.

 The cool phase of ENSO is La Niña, with SST in the eastern Pacific below average, and air pressure high in the eastern Pacific and low in the western Pacific.
 The ENSO cycle, including both El Niño and La Niña, causes global changes in temperature and rainfall.

-Neutral phase: Equatorial winds gather warm water pool toward the west.
+Neutral phase: Equatorial winds gather and pool warm water toward the west.
 Warm pool in the west drives deep atmospheric convection.
 In the east local winds cause nutrient-rich cold water to upwell at the Equator and along the South American coast.

 El Niño phase: Warm water pool approaches the South American coast.
 The absence of cold upwelling increases warming.
 Warm water and atmospheric convection move eastwards.
 In strong El Niños the deeper thermocline off South America means upwelled water is warm and nutrient poor.

 La Niña phase: Warm water is farther west than usual.